Position: Associate Professor

-Professor Pauly is a historian of Russia & Eastern Europe.
-He holds interests in the histories of nationalism and national identity, childhood and youth, education, and human rights.
+Professor Matthew Pauly is a historian of Ukraine, Eastern Europe, & Russia.
+He holds interests in the histories of nationalism and national identity, childhood and youth, education, philanthropy, and medicine.
 At Michigan State, he is a core faculty member of the Center for European, Russian, and Eurasian Studies and Peace and Justice Studies.
-He is an affiliate faculty member of the Jewish Studies Program, and a co-leader of the Childhood and Youth Studies Working Group.
+He is an affiliate faculty member of The Michael and Elaine Serling Institute for Jewish Studies and Modern Israel.

 CURRENT RESEARCH PROJECTS